 - recoverable reserves;

 - future oil, NGL and natural gas prices and their applicable differentials;

 - timing of development;

-- capital and operating costs; and
+- · capital and operating costs; and

 - potential environmental and other liabilities.

+The successful disposition of assets requires an assessment of several factors, including historical operations, potential environmental and other liabilities and impact on our business, such as the Medallion Sale.
 The accuracy of these assessments is inherently uncertain.
 Our assessment will not reveal all existing or potential problems nor will it permit us to become sufficiently familiar with the properties to fully assess their deficiencies and capabilities.
 Inspections may not always be performed on every well, and environmental problems are not necessarily observable even when an inspection is undertaken.
-Even when problems are identified, the seller may be unwilling or unable to provide effective contractual protection against all or part of the problems.
-We often are not entitled to contractual indemnification for environmental liabilities and acquire properties on an "as is" basis.
-Even in those circumstances in which we have contractual indemnification rights for preclosing liabilities, it remains possible that the seller will not be able to fulfill its contractual obligations.
-Problems with properties we acquire could have a material adverse effect on our business, financial condition and results of operations.
+Even when problems are identified, the seller or buyer may be unwilling or unable to provide effective contractual protection against all or part of the problems.
+We often are not entitled to contractual indemnification for environmental liabilities and acquire or sell assets on an "as is" basis.
+Even in those circumstances in which we have contractual indemnification rights for pre-closing liabilities, it remains possible that the seller or buyer will not be able to fulfill its contractual obligations.
+Problems with assets we acquire or dispose of could have a material adverse effect on our business, financial condition and results of operations.